explaingit

 USE CASE 3

-Maintain a complete audit trail of all deployments by keeping Git as the single source of truth.
+Maintain a full audit trail of every deployment by using Git history as the authoritative record of what ran when.

 USE CASE 4